Meet us at our next event

-We are seeking ambitious, creative future researchers and leaders who have a desire to change lives through influencing service provision in palliative care.
+We are seeking ambitious, creative future researchers, clinical academics, policy makers and leaders who have a desire to change lives through influencing service provision in palliative care.

 Palliative care is multidisciplinary, and we welcome students from a range of specialities including medical clinicians and GPs, health and social care professionals, policymakers, researchers, and decision makers at local, regional and national level.